 Organizations with the most effective compliance programs focus on the presence or absence of ethical behaviors to measure program effectiveness rather than on checklists itemizing the number of training courses, hotline calls or other compliance program elements according to LRN’s 2016 Program Effectiveness Index Report (PEI Report).
 The report also found that not enough companies take a values-based approach to mold employee behavior.

-“All ethics and compliance programs focus on dissuading misconduct, ensuring it is reported when it occurs and preventing retaliation,” explained Mike Eichenwald, advisory leader at LRN, in a press release.
+“All ethics and compliance programs focus on dissuading misconduct, ensuring it is reported when it occurs and preventing retaliation,” explained Mike Eichenwald, an advisory leader at LRN, in a press release.
 “The best way to measure the effectiveness of any ethics and compliance program is to look for the presence or absence of ethical behaviors across the organization – not of program elements,” he said.

 “A lot of the meltdowns that have occurred in the last couple years involved corporations that had a code of conduct, training and many of the features of a good ethics and compliance program,” Susan Divers, a senior advisor at LRN, told The Anti-Corruption Report.
 “The problem,” she said, “was the ethics and compliance programs, while looking great on paper, were not working in practice.”